djb950/ModernNetworking/README.md

 # ModernNetworking

-This package is built to handle networking requests in Swift.
-It utilizes `async await` and Swift concurrency to handle networking in a modern, reusable way.
-More specifically, this package allows you to make network requests while specifying a desired `Codable` return type.
+This package is built to concisely handle network requests in Swift, allowing for decoding of `Codable` types.
+Swift concurrency and `async await` patterns are used to manage networking in a succint, modern way.

-In the current iteration of this package, only a response code of 200 is considered a successful request result.
-In future iterations, this will be expanded to allow more user customization of what should happen for different response code results.